Harris County Appraisal District homepage

 In 1997, Texas voters implemented a “limit” on increases in appraised values for homestead properties.
 This is commonly referred to as the homestead cap.
 The cap is especially important in markets with rapidly rising home values.

-Hello, I’m Markeda Maxie with the Harris County Appraisal District.
+Hello, I’m Markeda Maxie with the Harris Central Appraisal District.
 Today, I will identify who qualifies for the homestead cap and answer some frequently asked questions like “What does it mean?”, “Why is it applied?”, and “When and how is it calculated?”

 Let’s get started.